sylhare/Type-on-Strap/README.md

 ```

 The hide only hides your page from the navigation bar, it is however still generated and can be access through its link.
-Use the `_draft` folder to keep files from being generated on your site.

 ### Layout: Default